jeff5/very-slow-jython/docs/src/site/sphinx/architecture/code-and-frame.rst

 is to regard the code object as a factory for the particular type of frame that it needs.

+So far the project has targeted CPython 3.8 byte code, in the class ``CPython38Frame``, a specialisation of ``PyFrame``.
+Each supported version of the byte code should have its own frame sub-class.

 .. "explored more fully below" when I have the time